aklinker1/miasma/docs/contributing.md

 ## Tech Stack

-Miasma uses [Nuxt](https://nuxt.com) to create a Server-side-rendered application (SSR).
+Miasma uses [Nuxt](https://nuxt.com) to create a server-side-rendered web application (SSR).

 The CSS framework is [TailwindCSS](https://tailwindcss.com/) + [DaisyUI](https://daisyui.com/).

-The UI uses a API proxy (`/api/docker`) for communicating with the docker engine.
+The UI uses an API proxy (`/api/docker`) for communicating with the docker engine.

 ```bash
 # Create a swarm on your development computer